RCarloniGertosio/sGMCA/README.md

 # sGMCA

 The sGMCA algorithm (Semi-blind Generalized Morphological Component Analysis) aims at solving Semi-Blind Source Separation (sBSS) problems, in which the spectra of the sought-after sources are constrained to belong to an unknown, physics-based, manifold.
-To that end, the Interpolatory AutoEncoder (IAE) framework is employed (*TODO: add ref and GitHub repo link*).
+To that end, the  [Interpolatory AutoEncoder (IAE)](https://github.com/jbobin/IAE) framework is employed.

 ## Contents
 1. [Introduction](#intro)